Writing Slurm Batch Jobs¶

 -

-GPU Job utilizes the parallel GPUs, which contain numerous cores designed to perform the same mathematical operations simultaneously.
-GPU job is appropriate for pipelines and software that are designed to run on GPU-based systems and efficiently distribute tasks across cores to process large datasets in parallel.
-Example includes Tensorflow, Parabricks, PyTorch, etc.
+GPU Jobs utilizes the parallel GPUs, which contain numerous cores designed to perform the same mathematical operations simultaneously.
+These examples may be helpful for users with pipelines and software that are designed to run on GPU-based systems and efficiently distribute tasks across cores to process large datasets in parallel.
+Examples of such software include, but are not limited to, Tensorflow, Parabricks, and PyTorch.

 -